Flat roof insulation

 If you would like to read more about closed-cell foam, click here!

-Read more about the UV protective layer here!
+Read more about UV protective paints here!

 Problems with traditional insulation materials

-Rodents like to move into outdated insulation materials.
+Rodents often move into outdated insulation materials.

 Closed-cell polyurethane foam is twice as efficient as conventional insulating materials (0.023 λ [W/mK]).